Pros & Cons of Consolidating Your 401(k)

 This may be especially important if the institution that holds your current 401(k) charges account maintenance fees or only offers high-cost investment products.

-2. You’ll always control it
+2. You’ll control it

-You open a Traditional IRA on your own and without an employer—therefore, a Traditional IRA is always and only yours.
+You open a Traditional IRA on your own and without an employer—therefore, a Traditional IRA is yours.
 Some people may find it helpful to think of a Traditional IRA as a “home base” for their tax-deferred money.
 As you move through your career, you can roll old 401(k) accounts into a Traditional IRA that’s not going anywhere—it’s your home base.

 3. More investment options